iotaledger/goshimmer/documentation/docs/apis/webAPI.md

 	"data":"HelloWorld"
 }
 ```
-can be sent to `http://127.0.0.1:8080/data`, which will issue a data message containing "HelloWor" (note that in this  example the data input is size limited.)
+can be sent to `http://127.0.0.1:8080/data`, which will issue a data block containing "HelloWor" (note that in this  example the data input is size limited.)